sourceincite/sourceincite.github.io/_posts/2017-05-22-from-serialized-to-shell-auditing-google-web-toolkit-with-el-injection.md

 ### Conclusion

 There is *almost* no way this vulnerability would have been discovered from a black-box perspective.
-Common tools such as Burp Suite have no chance or currently detecting such vulnerabilities especially considering this particular case where the string is stored in a session variable.
+Common tools such as Burp Suite have no chance of currently detecting such vulnerabilities especially considering this particular case where the string is stored in a session attribute.

-As web technologies progress forward our need for automation increases and a lack to tools, skills and knowledge in this area allows many applications to stay vulnerable to critical code execution vulnerabilities for years.
+As web technologies progress forward our need for automation increases and a lack of tools, skills and knowledge in this area allows many applications to stay vulnerable to critical code execution vulnerabilities for years.